Corvusoft/restq/documentation/API.md

 ##### Return Value

-String matching the input value with the exception of removing leading and lagging characters that match those specified in the range parameter.
+String matching the input value with leading and lagging characters that match those specified in the range parameter removed.

 ##### Exceptions